Manual Fiber Polarization Controllers

 We present laboratory measurements of the influence on the output polarization state from a fiber due to rotation and twist forces from the fiber polarization controller (FPC).
 This controller utilizes the effects of stress-induced birefringence to create changes in the polarization of light traveling through a fiber under stress.
 The stress can be caused either through twisting or rotating [1], as shown in Figure 1.
 It was found that by using the appropriate number of loops on each paddle that the stress-induced birefringence can be adjusted continuously.
 This then allows for any arbitrary input polarization state to be rotated into any desired output polarization state.
 We detail the procedures necessary to achieve a desired output polarization, and plot the change in the polarization on a Poincaré sphere to illustrate the steps necessary in reaching a desired polarization state.

-For our experiment, we used the S1FC1310 Fabry-Perot Benchtop Laser (1310 nm) as the light source and couple it into a SMF-28-J9 Ø900 µm tight-buffer fiber.
+For our experiment, we used the previous-generation S1FC1310 Fabry-Perot Benchtop Laser (1310 nm) as the light source and coupled it into a SMF-28-J9 Ø900 µm tight-buffer fiber.
 The fiber was mounted through a FPC030 Fiber Polarization Controller, and the output was collimated into a free-space beam with a F220FC-C fiber collimator.
 From here the beam was measured, either directly by a polarimeter or through an analyzer assembly consisting of a WPQ05M-1310 λ/4 wave plate, a LPNIR100 linear polarizer, and a PM100D power meter.

 Lab Facts Complete Summary